FATMAP difficulty grade

-At points, these big rock ledges can be challenging to ascend for some hikers.
+At points, these big rock ledges can be challenging to ascend for some hikers and runners.

 But don’t worry—after the first mile or so of these massive ledges, the trail mellows out (somewhat).
 The next section of singletrack winds through a lush valley, ducking through deep undergrowth as it passes Grass Lake.

-After passing the lake, there’s a little more mellow hiking, and then the trail begins gaining elevation in earnest.
+After passing the lake, there’s a little more mellow running, and then the trail begins gaining elevation in earnest.